Talkala logo

 • Number subscription and incoming SMS charges are separate.

-• Incoming SMS is charged per received segment from wallet balance.
+• Incoming SMS uses wallet balance.

 • New texts are dropped when subscription, pricing, or wallet requirements fail.